DavidWells/davidwells.io-v1/content/work/2017-02-01-github-scope.md

 ---
 title: Scope
-description: Tool for managing large github projects
+description: Tool for managing large GitHub projects
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.davidwells.io/work/serverless-scope-logo.jpg
 date: 2017-02-01
 layout: portfolio
 ---

-# Scope

 Scope is a customizable bird's eye view of your Github project.

 [Repo](http://github.com/serverless/scope)

 It automatically pulls in issues & Pull requests and sorts them into columns you define.
-Think github projects on steroids.
+Think GitHub projects on steroids.

-Built using event driven serverless tech, the application can be cloned down, configured, & deployed for your project in minutes.
+Scope was built using event-driven serverless tech; the application can be cloned down, configured, & deployed for your project in minutes.

 Deploy it as a stand-alone application or embed it directly into your project's site.